 - Those with stressed and inadequate nutrition

 - Those who smoke and have a ‘tired’ appearance to their skin

 - Those who wish to combine treatment with other forms of aesthetic procedures

 - Those who have undertaken aggressive skin procedures such as peels

 - Those who would like prophylaxis of acne scars and stretch marks

-- Those who would like to hydrate and revitalise skin post-UV exposure
+- Those who would like to hydrate and revitalize skin post-UV exposure

 Biorevitalization at our clinic

-Patients travel from all over the UK and Europ to have Dr Ayham Al-Ayoubi perform Biorevitalization treatments at the London Medical and Aesthetic Clinic, which is one of the leading training centres for Biorevitalization, Sculptra and Ellanse treatments in the UK and Europe.
+Patients travel from all over the UK and Europe to have Dr Ayham Al-Ayoubi perform Biorevitalization treatment at the London Medical and Aesthetic Clinic, which is one of the leading training centers for Biorevitalization, Sculptra and Ellanse treatments in the UK and Europe.